Wild Four O’Clock, Heartleaf Four O’Clock, Nightblooming Four O’Clock, Wild Umbrellawort

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 The first Mirabilis nyctaginea I found was on my farm on May 20 in 2017 (photo at the top of the page).
 I must have not been paying much attention because I thought it was a species of Milkweed.
-While it was right next to Milkweed, the flowers were on an entirely different plant.
+While it was right next to a Milkweed, the flowers were on an entirely different plant.
 When I uploaded photos on iNaturalist, I had it listed as an Asclepias purpurea.
 When a member pointed out it was a Mirabilis nyctaginea, whose common name is Wild Four O’Clock, I thought he was nuts!
 I took a closer look at the photo and noticed I had been mistaken and he was correct.
-Honestly, I hadn’t uploaded the photo until 2020 AFTER I had found, photographed, and uploaded photos of the colony I had found at a friend’s farm in Benton County.
-I was working on wildflower pages and was getting to write a page for Asclepias purpurea when I noticed I hadn’t gotten clarification on the species.
-It was a good thing I didn’t go ahead and write the page… Strange, I have not seen any of these plants where I took the first photo in 2017.
+I haven’t noticed any of these plants on my farm since I took the first photo.
+The rest of the photos on the page were taken on a friend’s farm in Benton County in 2020.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.